kevinkietly/bdgtr/README.md

 * transactions

 View:
-* a breakdown of a budget by category
+* category breakdown of a budget
 * transaction history

 ## Screenshots